-The first step of this Scoping Study was to identify the existing physical, environmental, and cultural conditions along the project corridor to identify issues and opportunities to be addressed through the study.
-This chapter includes an evaluation of the corridor's transportation system characteristics, utilities, historic safety data, and a review of previous studies completed within the project area.
+The first step of this Scoping Study was to identify the existing physical, environmental, and cultural conditions along the project study area to identify issues and opportunities to be addressed through the study.
+This chapter includes an evaluation of the study area's transportation system characteristics, utilities, historic safety data, and a review of previous studies completed within the project area.